PyMore/PostRails/README.md

 # README

-This README would normally document whatever steps are necessary to get the application up and running.
+the Post rails

 Things you may want to cover:

-* Ruby version
+* Ruby version 2.4.1

-* System dependencies
+* gem Materializecss

 * Configuration

-* Database creation

-* Database initialization

-* How to run the test suite

-* Services (job queues, cache servers, search engines, etc.)

-* Deployment instructions

-* ...
+if you have another vertion of rails only change the flle gem :)